Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: Abstract

 \section{Abstract}

 { With an evolutionary approach, the basis of morality can be explained as adaptations to problems of cooperation.
-With `evolution' taken in a broad sense, evolving AIs that satisfy the conditions for evolution to apply will be subject to the same cooperative evolutionary pressure as biological entities.
+With `evolution' taken in a broad sense, AIs that satisfy the conditions for evolution to apply will be subject to the same cooperative evolutionary pressure as biological entities.
 Here the adaptiveness of increased cooperation as material safety and wealth increase is discussed --- for humans, for other societies, and for AIs.
 Diminishing beneficial returns from increased access to material resources also suggests the possibility that, on the whole, there will be no incentive to for instance colonize entire galaxies, thus providing a possible explanation of the Fermi paradox, wondering where everybody is.
-It is further argued that old societies could engender, give way to, super-AIs, since it is likely that super-AIs are feasible, and fitter.
-Closing is an aside on effective ways for morals and goals to affect life and society, emphasizing environments, cultures, and laws, and exemplified by how to eat.
+It is further argued that old societies could engender and eventually give way to super-AIs, since it is likely that super-AIs are feasible, and fitter.
+Closing is an aside on effective ways for morals and goals to affect life and society, emphasizing evolutionary mismatches, environments, cultures, and laws, and exemplified by how to eat.

-Appended are an algorithm for colonizing for example a galaxy quickly, models of the evolution of cooperation and fairness under diminishing returns, and software for simulating signaling development.
-It is also noted that there can be no exponential colonization or reproduction, for mathematical reasons, as each entity takes up a certain amount of space.}
+`Diminishing returns' is defined, as less than roots, the inverse of infeasibility.
+It is also noted that there can be no exponential colonization or reproduction, for mathematical reasons, as each entity takes up a certain amount of space.
+Appended are an algorithm for colonizing for example a galaxy quickly, models of the evolution of cooperation and fairness under diminishing returns, and software for simulating signaling development.}